abbeygirl/nzedb/FAQ's.md

 Q: Can I have some information on collections/binaries/parts?
 A: http://s12.postimg.org/ity5z1xnf/Untitled.jpg

+Q: How do I switch branches of development?
+A: git checkout dev
+A: git checkout master
+A: git checkout johnnyboy
+(make sure your in your root directory for nZEDb)

 **To Update nZEDb (Ubuntu)**
 1. cd /var/www/nZEDb
 2. sudo git pull